Rapist who abused sister and his seven daughters jailed for 20 years

 He said he wanted to construct individual sentences for each offence so that “each victim can perceive a distinct sentence for the offending which was carried out on them.”

-The judge imposed sentences ranging from two years- the maximum allowed for some of the indecent assault offences- and twenty years, all to run concurrently.
+The judge imposed sentences ranging from two years to 20 years, all to run concurrently.

 He said he was giving the accused “as much light at the end of the tunnel as I can leave given horrific factors of this case.”